Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 to take your place*.
 This possible future version of you is a separate creature that appears within 5ft of you.
 It possesses all your statistics, features and copies of your magic items, but its maximum hitpoints is only half of your maximum hit points.
 If you die while in the form of your future self, you're dead.
 If any of your magic items are removed from your corpse, the future version of that item will fade away.

 Your future self can cast Revivify once, requiring no spellslots or components.
 If your younger self is revived, your future self fades away.
-If for any reason you cannot be revived, you can continue to play your older self if you would like to.
+If for any reason you cannot be revived, you can continue to play as your future self, or retire them.

 ### Dominion over the Mind
 At 25th level,